OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 }
 ```

+### Create the dialog script

-That takes care of the UI for the dialog, but now we need to add code to make it actually do something.
-We'll use jQuery to hook up events and the `messageParent` function to send the user's choices back to the caller.
+Now that the dialog UI has been defined, you can write the code that makes it actually do something.
+You'll use jQuery to register events and the `messageParent` function to send the user's choices back to the caller.

+#### dialog.js

 Create a file in the **settings** folder named **dialog.js** and add the following code.

 ```js
 (function(){